Co-Founder & Principal

 Paul's experience working in the developing world began in college, when he assisted with a medical research study in the Nepal Himalaya.
 He has led hundreds of students and colleagues in immersive service learning ventures ranging from the Dominican Republic to Nicaragua and the American Southwest.
 His travels have taken him to Patagonia, the Scottish Highlands, several parts of Latin America, India, and 47 of the 50 United States.
 Along with Adam Baber, he co-founded the Companions program at Canisius High School.

-A veteran educator with more than twenty years of experience coaching and teaching, Paul holds advanced degrees in Educational Leadership and Creative Writing.
-He served in the role of adjunct faculty for the nationwide Seminars in Ignatian Leadership offered by the Jesuit Schools Network.
+A veteran educator with more than twenty years of experience coaching and teaching, Paul holds a Bachelor of Arts (BA) in English from Canisius College in Buffalo, a Master of Science (MS) in Educational Leadership from St. Joseph's University in Philadelphia and a Master of Letters (M.Litt) in Creative Writing & Literature from the University of St. Andrews in Scotland.
+He served for three years in the role of adjunct faculty for the nationwide Seminars in Ignatian Leadership offered by the Jesuit Schools Network.

 Paul is the independently published author of four books, which have earned industry praise from Publishers Weekly, Kirkus Reviews, and ForeWord Magazine.
 His consulting company, PJC Services, LLC, provides editorial, writing, and training services for a client roster ranging from individuals, small businesses, independent schools, and industry journals to Fortune 500 corporations and global nonprofits, including McKinsey & Co. and the World Economic Forum.